Gloria Estefan: 1975–1988: Miami Sound Machine

+1989–1992: Cuts Both Ways and Into the Light

 In 1989, the group's name was dropped, and Estefan has been credited as a solo artist ever since.
 In late 1989, Estefan released her best-selling album to date, Cuts Both Ways.
 The album included the hit singles "Don't Wanna Lose You" (Hot 100 No. 1 hit), "Oye Mi Canto", "Here We Are", "Cuts Both Ways" (No. 1 on the U.S. Hot Adult Contemporary Tracks chart), and "Get on Your Feet".

-1990s

-While touring in support of Cuts Both Ways on 20 March 1990, near Scranton, Pennsylvania, Estefan was critically injured, suffering a fractured spine when a semi-truck crashed into the tour bus she was in during a snowstorm.
+On March 20, 1990, while touring in support of Cuts Both Ways, Estefan was critically injured, suffering a fractured spine when a semi-truck crashed into her tour bus during a snowstorm near Scranton, Pennsylvania.
 Estefan was returning from a meeting with President George Bush to discuss participation in an anti-drug campaign.
-She was taken to Community Medical Center's Intensive Care Unit in Scranton and flown by helicopter the following day to the Hospital for Joint Diseases at NYU Langone Medical Center in New York City, where she underwent surgery that included implanting two titanium rods to stabilize her vertebral column.
-Her rehabilitation included almost a year of intensive physical therapy, and she said "there were times when the pain was so bad I prayed I'd pass out."
+She was taken to Community Medical Center's Intensive Care Unit in Scranton and flown by helicopter the following day to the Hospital for Joint Diseases at NYU Langone Health in New York City, where she underwent surgery that included implanting two titanium rods to stabilize her vertebral column.
+Her rehabilitation included almost a year of intensive physical therapy, and she said, "there were times when the pain was so bad I prayed I'd pass out."
 However, she ultimately recovered completely.

 In January 1991, Estefan released the concept album Into the Light.
-That same month, she performed "Coming Out of the Dark" for the first time at the American Music Awards to a standing ovation, the performance coming ten months after the accident.
+That same month, she performed "Coming Out of the Dark" for the first time at the American Music Awards to a standing ovation, the performance coming ten months after the crash.
 "Coming Out of the Dark" reached No. 1 on the U.S. Billboard Hot 100.
 Other notable singles from Into the Light were "Seal Our Fate" and "Live for Loving You".
 The album peaked at No. 5 on the Billboard albums chart and at No. 2 on the British albums chart.
 The album eventually went double platinum in the US and platinum in the UK.

-On 26 January 1992, Estefan performed in the Super Bowl XXVI halftime show.
+On January 26, 1992, Estefan performed in the Super Bowl XXVI halftime show.
 Estefan released Greatest Hits in 1992, and the album included the U.S. hit ballads "Always Tomorrow" and "I See Your Smile" along with the international hit dance track "Go Away".
 That same year, Estefan sang backup vocals on fellow Cuban-American singer-songwriter Jon Secada's breakthrough single "Just Another Day" and received songwriting credit for the Spanish-language version Otro Día Más Sin Verte.